malramsay64/phd-thesis/05_Crystal_Melting/rates.md

 plotted in @fig:melting_turnbull.
 The ratio between the two axes is highly non-linear indicating it is a poor fit to this data.
-This is not a surprising result, as the Turnbull model normally describes materials with a fast crystallisation rate, which doesn't describe fragile liquids or the Trimer molecule.
-While there is a clear non-linearity, what is also interesting is that the Turnbull model has a very different temperature dependence for each pressure, primarily resulting from the thermodynamic term.
+While there is a clear non-linearity, what is also interesting is that the Turnbull model has a different temperature dependence for each pressure, primarily resulting from the thermodynamic term.
+The large deviation between the two pressures studied predicted by the Turnbull model, and not observed in simulation, describe a melting process that is not limited by Thermodynamics.
+While thermodynamics could play part a small role in the slow melting rates, another factor is more significant.
 The Turnbull model is not suitable for describing the melting of the Trimer molecule.